 Gastrointestinal Doctor Questions and Answers

-Vanguard Gastroenterology offer various services that includes screening colonoscopies, upper endoscopies, diverticulitis treatment and much more!
+Are you looking for gastrointestinal doctor?
+Visit Vanguard Gastroenterology, we offer various services that includes screening colonoscopies, upper endoscopies, diverticulitis treatment and much more!
 For more information, please call us or book an appointment online.
-We serve patients from New York NY, Queens NY, Brooklyn NY, The Bronx NY, East Elmhurst NY, Ridgewood NY, Valley Stream NY, and Staten Island NY.

 What is diverticulitis and how is it diagnosed and treated?